 Without surprise, Han Ling Di’s actions were major catalysts for the demise of the Eastern Han Dynasty 31 years later.
 His appalling policies infuriated and empowered various warlords and politician factions, with open conflict breaking out between these shortly after Han Ling Di’s death.
 As a result of the subsequent power grabbing, China was fragmented into three, giving rise to the famous Three Kingdoms Era.
 No thanks to this horrible ruler, hundreds and thousands of Chinese died in decades of continuous civil war.
 The Middle Kingdom would also not be reunited until 60 years later.

 6. Jin Hui Di (晋惠帝)

 Actual name 司马衷 (Sima Zhong).
 Reigned AD 290 to AD 307.

 In AD 280, after 60 years of civil war between Cao Wei, Shu Han and Sun Wu, China was once again reunited as one under the Jin Dynasty.
 However, peace was short-lived as barely after ten years, the devastating War of The Eight Princes broke out in AD 291.
-Intermittent conflict continued till AD 306, severely and permanently weakening the empire.
+Intermittent conflict continued till AD 306, severely weakening the new empire.
 This, in turn, laid the groundwork for invasion by the “Five Barbarian Tribes.”
-The invasion ended with Jin losing its northern and western territories forever.
+The invasion ended with Jin permanently losing its northern and western territories.